mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/outgoing/_index.md

 Integrating webhooks requires deploying your webhook handler on a server endpoint (URL).
 Deploying a webhook handler may not always be immediately feasible.
 To facilitate iterative design and testing of your webhook handler, consider leveraging no-code tools such as [Beeceptor](https://beeceptor.com/).

 Beeceptor serves as HTTP catch-alls, enabling inspection of incoming payloads from Mattermost.
 You can respond with a desired HTTP response that Mattermost will consume, e.g. posting a message back on the same channel.
 Once your webhook design is ready, you can start coding your webhook handler.
 You can also use a local-tunnel to test payloads (from a live Mattermost instance) and send it to your code running on localhost.

+Note: You should exercise caution when using an external (3rd party) tool as you might be sending sensitive data to it.
+You should only use sandbox/test tokens and rotate any secrets inadvertently sent to any third party.